urbainvaes/dotfiles/README.md

 + *offlineimap* + *mutt* + *msmtp* to receive, wirte, and send emails.
 + *zsh* with the *oh-my-zsh* framework as my shell.

 All the configuration files can be installed by executing the script install.sh.
-If used with arguments, only the files passed to the script will be installed.
-For example, executing
-`./install.sh vim vimrc`
-will install my vim configuration.